tock/tock/doc/reference/trd-appid.md

 This document describes the design and implementation of application identifiers (AppIDs) in the Tock operating system.
-AppIDs provide a mechanism to identify the application contained in a userspace binary.
+AppIDs provide a mechanism to identify the application contained in a userspace binary that is distinct from a process identifier.
 AppIDs allow the kernel to apply security policies to applications as their code evolves and their binaries change.
 A board defines how the kernel verifies AppIDs and which AppIDs the kernel will load.
 This document describes the Rust traits and software architecture for AppIDs as well as the reasoning behind them.
 This document is in full compliance with [TRD1][TRD1].

 1 Introduction
 ===============================